 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 This Deed of Release (General One Way) is for use when one Party is releasing another Party from certain obligations or liabilities.
+If multiple parties are simultaneously releasing each other from various obligations and liabilities, our Deed of Release (Mutual) might be appropriate.
 For employment situations (when an employee is leaving the employer), we have a Deed of Release for Employment available.